twitchdev/issues/.github/ISSUE_TEMPLATE/events-bug-report.md

 ---
-name: EventSub or Webhooks
+name: EventSub (Webhooks and WebSockets)
 about: Report a bug related to EventSub or webhooks.
 title: ''
-labels: 'product: eventsub-webhooks'
+labels: 'product: eventsub'
 assignees: ''

 ---